×

 If you are thinking about moving to Port Douglas, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Port Douglas can vary greatly depending on the type and location of the property.
 However, as of recent data, the median house price in this popular tourist destination is typically around the mid to high six-figure range in Australian dollars.
 This can fluctuate based on market conditions and other factors.
 For apartments or units, the median price tends to be somewhat lower, often falling in the mid to low six-figure range.
-It's important to note that these are median prices, meaning that there are also properties available both below and above these price points," said one expat who made the move to Port Douglas.
+It's important to note that these are median prices, meaning that there are also properties available both below and above these price points," explained one expat living in Port Douglas, Australia.

 Should I buy or rent a home in Port Douglas?